Physicians-for-Human-Rights/MediCapt/infrastructure/docs/records.md

 While the above handles accessing data outside the priviledges that a provider account has, within location providers must have access to all records.
 Providers will be rate-limited and all accesses will be logged.
-Logs will be available to user managers.
+Logs will be available to managers.

 ### 3. Sharing DynamoDB